Appearing On:

 If someone you care about has experienced harm, neglect, or financial loss, a Washington DC elderly abuse lawyer at Cohen & Cohen can help.
 Our team will listen to your concerns, gather the facts, and guide you through your legal options.
 Contact us today for a free consultation.
 We’re here to help your family move forward with confidence.

-6 Actions Our Lawyer May Suggest After Abuse Is Suspected
+6 Actions To Take Abuse Is Suspected

-Realizing that an elderly loved one may be suffering from abuse or neglect is upsetting and stressful.
+Realizing that your elderly loved one may be suffering from abuse or neglect is upsetting and stressful.
 Whether the harm is physical, emotional, or financial, the instinct to protect your family member is immediate.
 At Cohen & Cohen, we help families respond quickly and effectively when they discover signs of abuse.
 If you suspect mistreatment, taking the right steps early on can make a meaningful difference in the outcome for your loved one.

-Remove the Individual From Immediate Danger
+Remove The Individual From Immediate Danger

 If the person is at risk of ongoing harm, the first step is to remove them from the environment where the abuse occurred.
 This may mean transferring them to a different care facility, arranging for a hospital evaluation, or staying with a family member temporarily.
 Even if the signs of abuse are not fully confirmed yet, safety should be prioritized.